Chikipooki/chikipooki/README.md

 <!--Info-->
 ## ⭐️ About me
 📝Hello!
-My name is Alexey, I am 26 years old.
+My name is Alexey, I am 27 years old.
 I am a beginner game and software developer.
-I have been programming for about 3 years, trying different technologies.
-I study at the university with a degree in IT, my favorite language at the moment is C#.
+My favorite language at the moment is C#.

 🎓I have experience in developing applications for Windows using WPF and WinForms, creating mobile applications.
 In addition, I have worked closely with a game engine such as Unity.